arnobg/cyberduck-demo/README.md

 We can configure the launch templates for the ASGs, to use application specific user data and customize our code further.

 Instead of reinventing the wheel, the terraform code I have written, makes use of certain AWS terraform modules , such as VPC, Security Group, ALB, Auto-Scaling Groups.
 I have also made use of the S3 backend inorder to manage the terraform state file locking.
-(This is optional, I have a habit of using this in my current workplace) .
-Currently I have commented out the backend tf file and this can be setup if necessary (We will then need to setup the bucket and a dynamoDB table).
+(This is optional, I have a habit of using this in my current workplace).
+Currently I have commented out the backend.tf file and this can be setup if necessary (We will then need to setup the bucket and a dynamoDB table).
 Without it in use, we will have the terraform state file managed locally.
+Please choose to use .gitignore file to make sure the terraform state file is not uploaded into Github repository.

+We can add more modules in the sub-folders if needed.Example

+cyberduck-demo-project/
+├── alb.tf
+├── asg.tf
+│── rds.tf
+│── main.tf
+│── backend.tf
+│── variables.tf
+│── vpc.tf
+│── terraform.tfvars